-An Irish branch or agency will be subject to Irish tax on trading income arising from the branch, income from property or rights used by or held by the branch, and gains on specified assets.
+An Irish resident company is subject to tax on its worldwide profits.
+An Irish branch or agency is subject to Irish tax on trading income arising from the branch, income from property or rights used by or held by the branch, and gains on specified assets.